pparacch/CapstoneProjectDataScienceSpecialization/scripts/02_dataAnalysisAndCleaning.md

 * add a `<s> ` marker at the beginning of each entry (tweet, news, blog)
 * add a ` </s>` marker at the end of each entry (tweet, news, blog)

 `Wordclouds` and `barplots` are used to visualize the most frequent words/ tokens for the different n-grams.
-When plotting the 'barplots' only the first most frequent terms are shown. __Note:__ For 2-grams and 3-grams a token like `<s> at the` refers to `at the` at the beginning of the entry (tweet, news or blog), while `the top </s>` refers to `the top` at the end of the entry (tweet, news or blog).
+When plotting the 'barplots' only the first most frequent terms (top 30) are shown and max 200 terms in the wordclouds. __Note:__ For 2-grams and 3-grams a token like `<s> at the` refers to `at the` at the beginning of the entry (tweet, news or blog), while `the top </s>` refers to `the top` at the end of the entry (tweet, news or blog).